Protests intensify in Los Angeles after Trump deploys hundreds of National Guard troops

 “What we're seeing in Los Angeles is chaos that is provoked by the administration," she said in an afternoon press conference.
 “This is about another agenda, this isn't about public safety.”

-“It's a bald-faced lie for Newsom to claim there was no problem in Los Angeles before President Trump got involved,” White House spokesperson Abigail Jackson said in a statement in response.
+“It's a bald-faced lie for Newsom to claim there was no problem in Los Angeles before President Trump got involved,” White House spokesperson Abigail Jackson said in a statement.

 Deployment follows days of protest